roud33/datalogger/README.md

 # datalogger

 The main purpose of this datalogging project is to characterize Heavy Equipment Operations with data analysis.
-The datalogger need to gather data from multiple sources.
+The datalogger needs to gather data from multiple sources.

 This version is designed to work with :
 - UBLOX NEO M8N - https://www.u-blox.com/en/product/neo-m8-series - EXTERNAL